-Phase Months Main Objective(s) / Deliverable(s) SGA1 M31-54 First version of Medical Informatics Platform; scale-out implementation of data management platform for distributed infrastructures; access for academic researchers, epidemiologists and clinicians; federation nodes in 5 R&D hospital partners for in-situ querying of anonymised data; web-based services for neuro-epidemiological studies, interactive analysis and exploration of the biological signatures of Alzheimer's disease; initial publications demonstrating the value of the Platform.
+Phase Months Main Objective(s) / Deliverable(s) SGA1 M31-54 First version of Medical Informatics Platform; scale-out implementation of data management platform for distributed infrastructures; access for academic researchers, epidemiologists and clinicians; federation nodes in 5 R&D hospital partners for in-situ querying of anonymised data; web- based services for neuro-epidemiological studies, interactive analysis and exploration of the biological signatures of Alzheimer's disease; initial publications demonstrating the value of the Platform.
 Once adequate functionality has been achieved, the plan is to transfer the MIP infrastructure developed in academia to industry for its industrialization, commercialization and wider deployment (industry standard software, accreditation for clinical use by the European Medicines Agency, installation and service contracting, updating software apps, etc.).
 Further development of functionality in SGA2 and 3 will depend on research and clinical community needs, success in defining disease signatures and other developments.
 Such development work may be carried out jointly by research teams and industrial partners (see SGA2-SGA4 below).
-SGA2 M55-78 Development will include refined tools for analysing medical data at Federation level, enriched user-interaction functionalities, real-time automated data workflows; foundations for distributed mining of medical data; tools for identification of homogeneous, disease-related biological constructs.
-Only the parts of such work that still have a clear research component and which are essential for the HBP RI will be carried out as part of the Core Project.
-Essential ones from the computer science viewpoint is implementation of efficient continuous real-time integration of globally distributed medical data and ontologies, and distributed system-level result caching and workflow optimization strategies.
+SGA2 M55-78 Development will include refined tools for analysing medical data a Federation level, enriched user-interaction functionalities, real-tim automated data workflows; foundations for distributed mining of medical data; tools for identification of homogeneous, disease-relate biological constructs.
+Only the parts of such work that still have a clear research component and which are essential for the HBP RI will b carried out as part of the Core Project.
+Essential ones from the compute science viewpoint is implementation of efficient continuous real-tim integration of globally distributed medical data and ontologies, an distributed system-level result caching and workflow optimizatio strategies.
 Outputs and metrics will include publications that demonstrate the value of the platform and first disease signatures.
 SGA3 M79-M102 Predicting further developments is difficult but likely elements include: extension of the federation with hospital nodes world-wide; graph-based mathematical models for interactive analysis; tools for large-scale mining of medical data, using complex features; sophisticated disease models with variables from in silico experimentation; tools for identification of homogeneous disease-related biological constructs; external validation of disease models using post-hoc clinical phenotyping; interactions with brain simulation results and tuning of brain disease signatures.
 Only the parts of such work that still have a clear research component and which are essential for the HBP RI will be carried out as part of the Core Project.
 Examples of essential ones include: efficient distributed querying support of complex user-defined functions, tight integration to user logs, declarative specification of complex data mining workflows, and automated matching and mapping between medical and research datasets.
-SGA4 M103- As the federation is further extended, accompanying developments could include: graph-based mathematical models and support for graph-based ad-hoc medical query processing; automated mapping, integration and addition to existing workflows of new data sources; tools for large-scale mining of medical data; predictive and prescriptive disease models; disease simulation, with a generative model of disease comorbidities and resilience; unified model of brain diseases, generating a biologically grounded classification of brain disorders; evaluations and cross-analyses using brain simulation; medical guidelines based on disease models, with extension of Platform use into personalised medicine and patient selection for clinical trials.
+SGA4M103-Could include: graph-based mathematical based ad-hoc medical query proces integration and addition to existing work for large-scale mining of medical data disease models; disease simulation, with comorbidities and resilience; unified mode a biologically grounded classification of biologically grounded classification; disease models, with extension of Plane As the federation is further extended, accompanying developments could include: graph-based mathematical models and support for graph-based ad-hoc medical query processing; automated mapping, integration and addition to existing workflows of new data sources; tools for large-scale mining of medical data; predictive and prescriptive disease models; disease simulation, with a generative model of disease comorbidities and resilience; unified model of brain diseases, generating a biologically grounded classification of brain disorders; evaluations and cross-analyses using brain simulation; medical guidelines based on disease models, with extension of Platform use into personalised medicine and patient selection for clinical trials.